andywer/observable-fns/README.md

 Light-weight observable implementation (< 7kB minified) and utils.
 Based on [`zen-observable`](https://github.com/zenparsing/zen-observable), re-implemented in TypeScript.
 Zero dependencies.

+An observable is basically a stream of asynchronously emitted values that you can subscribe to.
+In a sense it is to the event emitter what the promise is to the callback.

+The main difference to a promise is that a promise only resolves once, whereas observables can yield different values repeatedly.
+They can also fail and yield an error, like a promise, and they come with a completion event to indicate that the last value has been sent.

 For a quick introduction on how to use observables, check out the [zen-observable readme](https://github.com/zenparsing/zen-observable).

 ```js